2024 European Men's Handball Championship

-The 2024 EHF European Men's Handball Championship will be the 16th edition of the tournament and the third to feature 24 national teams.
-It will be hosted in Germany from 10 to 28 January 2024.
+The 2024 EHF European Men's Handball Championship was the 16th edition of the tournament and the third to feature 24 national teams.
+It was hosted in Germany from 10 to 28 January 2024.

+The two opening games of the tournament were attended by 53,586 spectators, setting a world record for the largest audience at a handball event.
+Additionally, the tournament achieved a record for the highest total number of spectators in handball history, becoming the first to exceed one million attendees.

+France won their fourth title after a win over Denmark, while Sweden captured the bronze medal over Germany.

 Bid process

-Bidding timeline

-The bidding timeline is as follows: